nodeschool/discussions/README.md

 ### 4 - Non-English is okay!

 If you can't read or write english well its better to write additionally your question in your native language.
 There are many people on this site and maybe people can help you in your mother-tongue.
+It may take slightly longer for somebody to reply to your question if it's not in English, though.

 ## Suggestions